YizYah/geenee-rate/README.md

 # Example
 Check out the [usage in geenee-spell](https://github.com/YizYah/geenee-spell/blob/main/src/custom/generateCode.ts).

+# Creating Templates
+You can create such a template easily from a code base using [copykat](https://www.npmjs.com/package/copykat), or just by following the [steps for creating templates](https://geenee.nostack.net/Creating-Templates).

 [//]: # ( ns__custom_end badges )

 [//]: # ( ns__end_section intro )